opentoonz/opentoonz_docs/source/creating_movements.rst

     - Shift-drag to constrain an horizontal or vertical movement.

-    - Activate the Snap option to place the hook exactly in the same position of hooks defined for other animation levels visible in the work area, or in case the level is a Toonz vector level, at the center of closed shapes.
+    - Activate the Snap option to place the hook exactly at the same position of hooks defined for other animation levels visible in the Viewer, or in case the level is a Toonz vector level, at the center of closed shapes.

 .. tip:: **To pass a hook from one position to another:**

-    1. Alt-click and drag the hook to split it in two.
+    1. Alt-click and drag the hook to split it into two.

-    2. Place the double circle where the hook has to be for the current frame.
+    2. Place the **double circle** where the hook has to be for the current frame.

-    3. Place the cross where you want the reference point to be from the next frame onwards.
+    3. Place the **cross** where you want the reference point to be from the next frame onwards.

-.. tip:: **To delete a hook set:**
+.. tip:: **To delete a hook:**

     Select the related hook in any frame and choose Edit > Delete.

-.. tip:: **To link an object to a level hook set:**
+.. tip:: **To link an object to a level hook:**

-    1. Link the object to the column where the hooked level is exposed.
+    1. Link the object to the column containing the hook.

-    2. Place the pointer on the column right port and wait for the double-arrow button to appear.
+    2. Place the pointer over the column right port and wait for the double-arrow button to appear.

-    3. Click and drag up the double-arrow button to scroll the numbers available before letter A, and release the mouse button to define the hook set to be used.
+    3. Click and drag up the double-arrow button to scroll the numbers available before letter A, and release the mouse button to define the hook number to be used.

 |link_to_hooks|

-.. tip:: **To make the level move according to one of its hook set:**
+.. tip:: **To make the level move according to one of its hooks:**

-    1. Place the pointer left port of the column where the level is exposed, and wait for the double-arrow button to appear.
+    1. Place the pointer over the left port of the column containing the hook, and wait for the double-arrow button to appear.

-    2. Click and drag up the double-arrow button to scroll the numbers available before letter A, and release the mouse button to define the hook set to be used.
+    2. Click and drag up the double-arrow button to scroll the numbers available before letter A, and release the mouse button to define the hook to be used.

 .. tip:: **To prevent an animation walking cycle from moon-walking:**

-    Define a hook set by following these guidelines:
+    Define a hook by following these guidelines:

     - Place the hook on the same foot feature along the whole sequence, for example the tip of the foot.

-    - If the character is supposed to be moving horizontally on the ground, the hook should always lie on the ground line without changing its vertical position along the sequence.
-If the feature you are following leaves the ground, place the hook on the ground line, under the feature you were following.
+    - If the character is supposed to be moving horizontally on the ground, the hook should always lie on the ground line (without changing its vertical position along the sequence).
+If the feature you are following leaves the ground, still place the hook on the ground line, under the feature you were following.

     - When both feet are on the ground line you can split the hook to pass it form one foot to the other.

-    - If the animation is a cycle and you want the character to keep on walking, the last hook position has to be connected to the first and the hook has to pass from one foot to the other by splitting it, and then to the first one by splitting it again.
+    - If the animation is a cycle and you want the character to keep on walking, the last hook position has to be connected to the first, and the hook has to pass from one foot to the other by splitting it, and then to the first one again by splitting it again.

 .. _tracking_points: